WesamMikhail/Ionian/README.md

 If you also want to install the sample project do the following:

-3. Load the sample project SQL from the /Project folder
+3. Import the sample project SQL from the /Project folder into a database called **blogish**
 4. See index.php for possible routes

 ## Application Flow

-The incoming request gets directed by the .htaccess file into **index.php** where the application starts.
+The incoming request gets redirected by the .htaccess file into **index.php** where the application starts.

 The application is a router that has access to a few power functions such as setting the APP_MODE.